Add Custom Fields to WordPress Permalinks

 Post Field Groups in Toolset

-After opening the field settings, you must click on each field to see its slug.
-Please copy the slug if you want to use it in permastructure settings.
+Open the field settings and click on each individual field to see its slug.
+Copy it to use later in the Permastructure settings.

 Sample Toolset Types custom field that can be used in WordPress permalinks